 Founded in 1923, Rummel, Klepper & Kahl (RK&K) is a leader in providing the full spectrum of planning, engineering and construction services to water and wastewater agencies and municipalities throughout the mid-Atlantic and Southeastern Regions.
 Our services include all aspects of water quality and quantity management ranging from water and wastewater treatment plants, wastewater collection and water distribution systems, and pumping stations.
-Adept at a diverse mix of wastewater system projects, our engineering team possesses expertise in hydraulics, hydrology, infrastructure planning, project management, and construction administration.
+Adept at a diverse mix of water system projects, our engineering team possesses expertise in hydraulics, hydrology, infrastructure planning, project management, and construction administration.
+THE TOP 500 Ranked #73 on the 2018 Engineering News Record's listing of Top 500 Design Firms, RK&K serves an array of municipal, state and federal clients from 25 offices, including two in West Virginia - Keyser and Charleston.
+The firm employs a well-diversified staff of engineers, planners, environmental specialists, surveyors, designers, draftsmen/CAD technicians, GIS specialists, construction managers, inspectors and support staff.